 First, it’s not only important to consider ambient temperature but also how you will keep the concrete at the correct temperature while it cures.
-During cold weather, many people use heated enclosures or insulated blankets to prevent the concrete from freezing.
-Alternatively, windbreaks, sunshades, evaporative retarders and sufficient manpower are necessary for proper curing during hot temperatures.
+When pouring concrete during cold weather, many people use heated enclosures or insulated blankets to prevent the concrete from freezing.
+Alternatively, windbreaks, sunshades, evaporative retarders, and sufficient manpower are necessary for proper curing when pouring concrete in hot weather.

 Learn more about hot and cold weather concrete procedures, concrete curing temperature ranges and tips for curing below.

-Experts agree—the best temperature to pour concrete is between 40° – 60°F. When temperatures dip below 40 °F, the chemical reactions that strengthen concrete slow down and can lead to weaker concrete.
+When temperatures dip below 40 °F, the chemical reactions that strengthen concrete slow down and can lead to weaker concrete.
 If concrete curing temperatures are below freezing, the water inside the concrete can freeze and expand, resulting in cracks.

-According to the American Concrete Institute, hot weather is more than air temperature.
-Hot weather is defined as ambient temperatures above 90 °F—including low humidity and high wind speeds.
+According to the American Concrete Institute, hot weather is more than just air temperature.
+Hot weather is defined as ambient temperatures above 90 °F, including low humidity and high wind speeds.
 In conditions hotter than 77 °F, the water used to hydrate and cure the cement can evaporate, increasing the concrete’s temperature and presenting problems such as weakness, shrinkage and cracking.

 However, proper precautions help you successfully pour concrete during hot or cold weather.
-Here are some tips to ensure your concrete project is done the right way—even if you’re working outside that ideal 40 ° – 60 °F window.
+Here are some tips to ensure your concrete project is done the right way, even if you’re working outside that ideal 40 °F to 60 °F window.

 Tips for Pouring Concrete in Cold Weather

-Maintaining the correct temperatures for the concrete curing process is extremely important.
+When you pour concrete in cold weather, maintaining the correct temperatures for the curing process is extremely important.
 Concrete must set before it is exposed to freezing temperatures.
 You can overcome cold weather challenges by following the tips below:

-- Create a hotter reaction by using extra cement (e.g. 100lb. per cubic yard).
+- Create a hotter reaction by using extra cement (g., 100 lb per cubic yard)

 Tips for Pouring Concrete in Hot Weather

-- Store bags of concrete in the shade, garage or other cool area before using.
+- Store bags of concrete in the shade, garage, or other cool areas before using

 Pouring concrete in hot or cold weather is possible when you take the right steps and work quickly.
 Keep in mind, set times will vary depending on temperature, no matter the time of year.
-For professionals and homeowners alike, pouring concrete can be a nerve-wracking experience—but it doesn’t have to be.
-With careful planning, you can achieve good results in less-than-ideal temperatures.
+For professionals and homeowners alike, pouring concrete can be a nerve-wracking experience, but it doesn’t have to be.
+With careful planning, you can achieve satisfying results in less-than-ideal temperatures.

-Learn more about UNIQUE’s concrete repair products for patching, anchoring, vertical repairs and more.
+Now that you have the proper knowledge on pouring concrete in hot and cold weather, it is time to pick up the products needed for your project.
+Learn more about UNIQUE’s concrete repair products for patching, resurfacing, anchoring, vertical repairs and more.